fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Which import statement to use depends on the export method used in the imported package.

 A good rule of thumb is to try importing a module using the *import* statement first.
-We will always use this method in the *frontend*.
+We have already used this method in the frontend.
 If *import* does not work, try a combined method: *import ... = require('...')*.

 We strongly suggest you read more about TypeScript modules [here](https://www.typescriptlang.org/docs/handbook/modules.html).